croct-tech/plug-react/README.md

 }
 ```

-For a full list of the available options, please refer to the API documentation.
+Again, we strongly recommend always providing a value for the `fallback` property.
+For a full list of the available options,
+please refer to the [API documentation](#component-api-reference).

 #### 💡 ProTip